newenclave/mico/README.md

 #### break and continue keywords

 Of course they exist.
 And they do what they do always.
-They interupt current loop and then `continue` makes the loop continue and `break` just breaks it (of course!).
+They interrupt current loop and then `continue` makes the loop continue and `break` just breaks it (of course!).

 ```swift
     for i in [1,2,3,4,5,6,7,0,-1,-2,-3,-4] {